 Hidden costs to ask about:

 Do not compare proposals only by first-year price.
 Compare them by cost per workflow outcome: hours removed, cycle time reduced, revenue leakage prevented, compliance exposure lowered, or customer response time improved.
-A $120K automation that shortens quote-to-cash by two days may be cheaper than a $40K chatbot that barely changes support volume.
+The same standard applies to content automation.
+A vendor selling AI SEO services should show research provenance, screenshot or source handling, editorial QA, internal-link logic, and iteration against search data, not just draft volume.

 How to Choose the Right Provider